jlombard314159/Probability-of-Detection-integrated-Step-Selection-Function/README.md

 Probability-of-Detection-integrated-Step-Selection-Function

-# This code comes with no guarantees and limited support.
-Unfortunately, we are not currently funded to maintain this GitHub site or help with specific study design or analysis questions.
-However, your comments and ideas are welcome, and if funding is available, we are happy to help.
+# This R package comes with no guarantees, and technical support is limited.
+See Supporting Information from Vales et al. (2022; link here).

+We appreciate thoughtful suggestions for future improvements.
+Future development of this package may include using raster files for covariate layers and simplifying data preparation for the user.